quintel/documentation/docs/api/scenarios.md

   * `slider_one` - the set value for slider_one.
   * `slider_two` - the set value for slider_two.
   * ...
-* `user` - if the scenario was created by an authenticated user, this will be an object containing:
+* `owner` - if the scenario was created by an authenticated user, this will be an object containing:
   * `id` - the user's unique ID number
   * `name` - the user's name